srikarpadaliya/WorldCup_prediction/README.md

 **team:** Name of the team player belongs to.<br>
 **innings:** The number of times the player has batted in matches, representing their opportunities to score runs.<br>
 **runs:** The total number of runs scored by the batsman across all their innings, indicating their overall batting performance.<br>
-**balls:** The total number of deliveries faced by the batsman, reflecting their involvement and time spent at the crease.<br>
+**balls:** The total number of deliveries the batsman faces, reflecting their involvement and time spent at the crease.<br>
 **average:** The mean value of runs scored per dismissal, offering a measure of the batsman's consistency and effectiveness.<br>
 **strike_rate:** The speed at which the batsman scores runs, calculated as the number of runs scored per 100 balls faced.<br>
 **centuries:** The number of times the batsman has scored 100 or more runs in a single inning, highlighting their ability to achieve high scores.<br>